 … Or they don’t know how to create process documentation that sticks.
 If that’s the case for you, we’re here to help.

-Below we’ve highlighted some of the most significant benefits of sharing step-by-step instructions within an organization and suggested a simple but actionable strategy for building and adopting ones.
+We’ve highlighted some of the most significant benefits of sharing step-by-step instructions within an organization and suggested a simple but actionable strategy for building and adopting ones.

 How step-by-step guides affect your business